-Overcoming the challenges in the past year, GSB Group Berhad took the initiative to streamline our business in order to have a better position in the storage media content industry that evolves over time.
-We have put in place several necessary measures that will enable us to capture the new and diversified revenue streams for future growth.
-This is our continue effort to enhance the shareholder's value.
+Despite a challenging year, GSB Group Berhad took the initiative to re-evaluate our businesses to find a strong position in the ever evolving storage media content industry.
+We have put in place several necessary measures that will enable us to capitalize on the new and diversified revenue streams for future growth.
+Our transformation measures are our continuous effort to enhance the shareholder's value.

-On behalf of the Board of Directors, I am pleased to present the Annual Report for GSB Group Berhad ("GSB Group" or "the Group") for the financial year ended 31 March 2009.
+On behalf of the Board of Directors, I am pleased to present the Annual Report for GSB Group Berhad ("GSB Group" or "the Group") for the financial year ended 31 March 2010.